 Areas of Focus: Labor economics, applied econometrics, social policy on low income family well-being, the economics of higher education and, most recently, local economic development.
 Click here for CV.

-Kristin Jones, Associate Professor and Chair, firstname.lastname@example.org
+Kristin Jones, Associate Professor, firstname.lastname@example.org

 Ph.D., University of Connecticut at Storrs